p4lang/p4c/docs/Eclipse-readme.md

 13. Close Eclipse and then open it again.

 14. Setup build
-.. * This seemed to "just work" for me.
+  * This seemed to "just work" for me.
 I clicked build, and it ran make.

 15. Setup Run
-.. * Under `Run Configurations` I was able to navigate to this file and add command arguments.
+  * Under `Run Configurations` I was able to navigate to this file and add command arguments.

+16. Setup editor
+   * Window/Preferences/Text editor -> insert spaces for tabs